Texas linebacker Malik Jefferson stays off social media, so he’s missed a lot of the internet-based jawboning about the Longhorns’ 1-1 start.

 “I was in elementary school,” left tackle Connor Williams said.
 “I was already in bed because it was bedtime, and I remember my parents screaming from the living room.
 I went out and watched the highlight of Vince Young running in.
 It was everything people talked about the next day at school.”

-Sold out: USC officials announced Tuesday that the 92,348-seat Coliseum is sold out for Saturday.
+Sold out: USC officials announced Tuesday that the 92,348-seat Coliseum was sold out for this week’s game.
 Texas also sold its entire allotment of 5,700 tickets.

 One Longhorn that can’t make it is Bevo XV.
 The team’s mascot will not make the trip due to space constraints along the Coliseum sideline.